The Revenge of the Country

 When EconTalk host Russ Roberts looks at the series of images in Philip Auerswald’s Medium piece on the rise of populism, he sees “a Milky Way of darkness instead of brightness.”
 Auerswald describes the populist phenomenon as a global trend, not at all unique to the United States, and calls it, only slightly in jest, the “revenge of the country,” or the emerging tension, caused by voting systems, between urban and rural.

-This week’s episode takes a deep dive into this phenomenon, which Auerswald argues is explained by three trends worldwide: urbanization, depopulation of rural areas, and advances in digital technology.
+This episode takes a deep dive into this phenomenon, which Auerswald argues is explained by three trends worldwide: urbanization, depopulation of rural areas, and advances in digital technology.
 How will these trends affect politics and the economy, and your life in particular?
-We hope you’ll take a few moments to share your thoughts with us; we love to hear from you.

 1. Auerswald argues that it’s inherently destructive to the community when people move away from small towns and rural areas.
 Why does he thinks this is the case, and to what extent do you agree?